qualityshepherd/brine/assets/posts/southern_coast.md

 - **Lady Isolde** `Noble, Graceful, Introspective` - sought sanctuary from the pressures of court life
 - 24 Monks, 6 pilgrims

+**1208 The Leaning Stones**
+Ancient stone pillars, worn smooth by time, lean at impossible angles.
+Strange markings spiral up their sides.
+Even the monastery's goats avoid grazing among them, despite the unusually thick grass.

+**1308 Salted Woods**
+Gnarled pines grow right to the cliff's edge, their bark white with salt spray.
+A ship's wheel hangs forgotten in the branches, creaking in the wind.
+Fishermen leave offerings here—for luck on their next voyage.
+Fresh fish bones and a knotted red ribbon dangle from the spokes.

 **1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's ancient beauty.
 Axes and saws echo through the trees as loggers harvest the valuable timber.
 Even the most hardened logger feels the weight of their impact on these old woods, yet the work continues.
 The druids offer no aid against recent threats—to them, the loggers' presence is the true blight on their forest.

 Boss hired a former druid to help navigate these tensions, but her true loyalties remain unclear.
 The camp's torches burn all night now, and no logger works alone.